tjluyao/iris_demo/README.md

 - Tensorflow 1.13.1
 - Keras 2.3.1

-# Run demo for summarization and cardinality estimation:
+## Run demo for summary and CE:
-We showcase a simple demo: (1) using a pre-trained model together with other techniques discussed in the paper to summarize a new dataset (TPCH-LineItem) with a storage budget (60KB, or 4KB per column) that matches the statistics in a production database, and (2) estimating cardinality using the summaries.
+We showcase a simple demo: (1) using a pre-trained model together with other techniques discussed in the paper to summarize a new dataset (TPCH-LineItem, sampled) with a storage budget (60KB, or 4KB per column) that matches the statistics in a production database, and (2) estimating cardinality using the summaries.
 A single CPU thread is used for both summarization and query answering.

 To run the demo,
 ```
+cd src
 make
 python run_summary_CE.py
 ```

-## Console outputs in the tested environment:
+### Console outputs in the tested environment:
 ```
 Loading ../dataset_public/test/demo_query.txt with 1 sets.
 Storage budget 50.625KB, max atom budget 2.0KB, sample size 128 rows